 The Plot Of Bird Box 2

 It appears we’ll get an additional story with a forthcoming Bird Box 2.
 Josh Malerman penned the book (of the same name) on which the movie is based.
 In a recent interview, Malerman says he’s completed a follow-up novel titled Malorie.
 This is massive news and Malerman gives quite a few details about the continued story.
-The book is due out July 21st and already available for pre-order on Amazon with generally positive reviews.
+The book has been met favorably by fans.

 We’ll learn much after the book release with the assumption that a developed sequel would fit closely to Malerman’s story.
 It’s safe to assume the book was also written with a Bird Box 2 movie in mind as well, something the original didn’t necessarily have, and a conversion to the “big screen” will be a low bar to clear.